ziv/sse-stream-transform/readme.md

 ## Background

 Server-Sent Events (SSE) is a standard for streaming text-based event data from a server to a client over HTTP.
-While the SSE protocol is widely supported in browsers via the `EventSource` API, handling SSE streams in other JavaScript environments (like Node.js or Deno) often requires custom parsing of the raw stream data.
+While the SSE protocol is widely supported in browsers via the `EventSource` [API](https://developer.mozilla.org/en-US/docs/Web/API/EventSource), handling SSE streams in other JavaScript environments (like Node.js or Deno) often requires custom parsing of the raw stream data.

 [More info about SSE at MDN](https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events)

 ### Isomorphic

-Support any JavaScript runtime in server and client side (Node.js, Deno, Browser, etc.) that supports the [Web Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API).
+Support any JavaScript runtime in server and client side (Node.js, Deno, Bun, Browser, etc.) that supports the [Web Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Streams_API).

 ## Usage